Skip to content

 The ASO will make the decision whether to allow you to return and determine the conditions for your return based on (1) the best available objective medical evidence and (2) consultation with others at the University, which may include the Harvard University Health Services, the Dean of Student Policy and Governance, or the Administrative Board, as appropriate.

-Medical Leave Enrollment and Registration Policies
+Leave Enrollment and Registration Policies

-While on medical leave, your premedical program status will be inactive, and your ID card will not be valid.
+While on leave, your premedical program status will be inactive, and your ID card will not be valid.
 You are not eligible for loan deferments or financial aid, nor are you able to work at HES as support teaching staff or a faculty aide.
 You cannot attend HES or University-wide student events, participate in student groups, or use student services.

-Medical Leave Student Conduct
+Leave Student Conduct

 All students on leave are reminded to maintain a satisfactory standard of conduct.
 Any pending disciplinary matters must be resolved before a student on a medical leave of absence will be allowed to return.